The Reflect Effect

 - What are cool surfaces? with Sarah Schneider (Cool Roofs Rating Council) and Iona Isachsen (Smart Surfaces Coalition)

-- Case studies in deploying and maintaining cool surfaces with Ana Tabuena-Ruddy (StreetsLA), Doug Melnick (City of San Antonio) and Ryan Stevens (City of Phoenix)
+- Case studies in deploying and maintaining cool surfaces with Ana Tabuena-Ruddy (StreetsLA), Dave Sailor (ASU), Doug Melnick (City of San Antonio) and Ryan Stevens (City of Phoenix)

 - Community engagement solutions to facilitate project implementation - in California and Mexico with Melanie Torres (Pacoima Beautiful) and Emilia Garcia (Climate Resolve)